carpentries/instructor-training/README.md

 **The physical environment**.
 Students can make decisions about what kind of course yours will be by the way the chairs are arranged.
 Rows signify a more formal environment, while circles or u-shapes imply a more informal atmosphere, with more expectations of student participation.
 The words on the board also indicate how interesting the course is likely to be.
 In addition to the course information, consider having a thought-provoking question displayed as they arrive.

 **Your use of the few minutes before class.** Greeting the students as they enter the classroom communicates approachability.
-Franticly arriving right on time or even late communicates disorganization, and so on.
+Frantically arriving right on time or even late communicates disorganization, and so on.

 #### 2. Introduce yourself effectively